Staff Spotlight: Darshana Shyamsunder

 To learn more about LASP, click here.
 To learn how you can financially support the United Way Financial Stability Center, contact Doug Kaiser, Director of Resource Development, at 610.429.9400 ext.
 4102.

-The small but mighty team at Keller Williams-Matt Gorham Group recently held a March Madness fundraiser with the proceeds matched and given to the United Way of Chester County’s Mobile Home Tax Reassessment project.
+The small but mighty team at Keller Williams-Matt Gorham Group recently held a March Madness fundraiser with the proceeds matched and given to the Chester County United Way’s Mobile Home Tax Reassessment project.
 This event raised a total of $4,100 for the program which will fund 55 mobile home reassessments.
 It is estimated that those 55 reassessments could save the homeowners approximately $500,000 in taxes over the next 10 years that they should have never owed to begin with if not for a flaw in the state tax code on how mobile homes are assessed.

-Matt Gorham said “we love everything about the work of United Way of Chester County and how they are always looking out for the little guy.
+Matt Gorham said “we love everything about the work of Chester County United Way and how they are always looking out for the little guy.
 We will continue to look for ways to support and advance their work because we know they will leverage that support to create a huge impact.”
-United Way of Chester County President & CEO Chris Saello said “Matt Gorham and his team continue to amaze us with their commitment to the community.
+Chester County United Way President & CEO Chris Saello said “Matt Gorham and his team continue to amaze us with their commitment to the community.
 They are a perfect example of how everyone can do something to help the community regardless of how big or small your business may be.
-We are grateful to have such amazing advocates for the work of the United Way of Chester County.”
+We are grateful to have such amazing advocates for the work of the Chester County United Way.”

 To learn more about the Mobile Home Tax Reassessment project, click here or contact Darshana Shyamsunder, Director, Community Impact Initiatives, at 610.429.9400 ext.
 4112.
 To learn how you can financially support this project.